'Naivety not an excuse': Auckland boatie fined for illegal landing

 DoC opted to pursue an infringement against the man because, despite complying with instructions to leave the island, he ignored freely available information advising people they could not visit.

-"Aside from the signs on the island which clearly state landing is prohibited on Matupuke, there's easily accessible information about these islands through the internet and specialist boating and fishing apps and websites," Swain said..
+"Aside from the signs on the island which clearly state landing is prohibited on Whatupuke, there's easily accessible information about these islands through the internet and specialist boating and fishing apps and websites," Swain said..

 AdvertisementAdvertise with NZME.